11 Canadian Holiday Gifts that Give Back

 Image: Dispatch Coffee

-Make that daily cup of coffee more meaningful with products from this Canadian craft coffee brand.
-Dispatch sources its products, like those included in their customizable gift subscription program, from small-scale farmers and women-driven businesses in 13 countries around the world.
-The brand also donates $0.01/LB of coffee they import to World Coffee Research, an organization dedicated to supporting the livelihoods of coffee growers.
+Make that daily cup of joe more meaningful with beans from Canadian craft coffee company, Dispatch.
+It sources its products from small-scale farmers and women-driven businesses in 13 countries around the world and donates $0.01/LB of coffee they import to World Coffee Research, an organization dedicated to supporting the livelihoods of coffee growers.

 Prices vary based on coffee order, dispatchcoffee.ca